VProv/BPE-Dropout/README.md

 ### Introduction

-This repository contains a reference implementation of BPE-Dropout algorithm, which was used in the original paper itself.
-BPE merge table is required to run this algorithm.
-This repository does not contain the code for building the BPE merge table, relying on the external BPE merge table for the sake of simplicity.
+This repository contains a reference implementation of BPE-Dropout algorithm, which was used in the original paper.
+This repository does not contain the code for building a BPE merge table, relying on the external BPE merge table for the sake of simplicity.
 Note that BPE-dropout algorithm is already implemented in several most used packages that perform subword segmentation (see [Other Implementations](#other-implementations)).
-We encourage using these implementations over ours (especially considering that one would still require using them to build a BPE merge table) as they are used more commonly and thus are more thoroughly tested.
+We encourage using these implementations as they provide merge table building and other useful features.

 #### While using these, keep in mind, that our algorithm should be applied on each new batch, or new epoch, to obtain multiple segmentations of the same sentence.